-Albert Einstein once noted that the most powerful force in the universe was the principle of compounding.
-In investing, this manifests itself through something called compound interest.
-Put in its simplest terms, the phrase compound interest means that you begin to earn interest income on your interest income, resulting in your money growing at an ever-accelerating rate.
-It is the reason for the success of every person on the Forbes 400 list and anyone can take advantage of the benefits through a disciplined investing program.
+It is rumored that Albert Einstein once quipped that the most powerful force in the universe is the principle of compounding.
+In investing and finance, this force manifests itself through the concept of compounding returns.
+In simple terms, compound interest means that you begin to earn interest on the interest you receive, which multiplies your money at an accelerated rate.

-There are three things that will influence the rate at which your money compounds.
-These are:
+There are three main factors that can influence the rate at which your money compounds:

 - The rate of return, or the profit, on your investment: For example, if you are investing in dividend-paying stocks, this would be your total profit from capital gains and dividends.
 If you were putting money in a savings account, this would be the annual percentage yield (APY).

-- The tax rate, and the timing of the tax, you have to pay to the government.
-You will end up with far more money if you don’t have to pay taxes at all, or until the end of the compounding period rather than at the end of each year.
-That's why accounts such as the Traditional IRA or Roth IRA, 401(k), SEP-IRA, and such are so important.
+- The tax rate, and when you have to pay taxes on your interest: You will end up with far more money if you don’t have to pay taxes at all, or at least not until the end of the compounding period rather than at the end of each year.
+This is why tax-deferred accounts, such as the traditional IRA, Roth IRA, 401(k), and SEP-IRA, are so important to consider.

 Compound Interest Results Over Time